snowiow/snowiow.github.io/posts/ecs-blue-green-with-terraform.md

 saved as a zip file with a specific hash identifying the build, it belongs to.

-Because the CodeBuild will be triggered from the CodePipeline, we need to give it the corresponding rights.
+Because the CodeBuild will be triggered from the CodePipeline, we need to give it the corresponding permissions.
 Therefore we add the following statement to the CodePipeline Permissions:

 ```terraform
 statement {